GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 is sometimes quite different than for visual effects.
 This is also why most visual effects induce a containing block for all descendants ([example](https://github.com/w3c/fxtf-drafts/issues/11)).
-The structure of property trees in all their glory is quite complicated;
+The full structure of property trees is quite complicated;
 see the long code comments [here](https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/core/paint/object_paint_properties.h;l=96) for lots of detail on this subject.